influxdata/docs-v2/content/influxdb/cloud/account-management/pricing-calculator.md

 1. Do one of the following:

   - Free Plan.
-Click the organization name dropdown in the upper left of your
+Click the organization name drop-down list in the upper left of your
     {{< cloud-name "short" >}} user interface (UI) and select **Billing**.
     Then click the **Pricing Calculator** link at the bottom of the page.
   - Usage-based Plan.
 Open the pricing calculator [here](https://cloud2.influxdata.com/pricing).